MetaGLM/glm-cookbook/README_en.md

   + 📚`data` The data needed to run the demo.

 + 🏠`asset` Some related picture information.
+  + 📊`glms` Some interesting GLMs (chatglm.cn, only chinese version).
+Welcome to experience!

 You can quickly understand the structure of this warehouse through the following pictures.
 I will update the latest experiments and teaching content of Zhipu AI SDK as soon as possible.